user4816/ViT_texture_fields/readme.md

 python generate.py configs/singleview/texfields/car_demo.yaml

 ## Result
-- Result can be check in out>demo.
+- Demo result can be check in out>demo.
-- Generate results using our pretrained model.
+- Generate result using our pretrained model.
 - Checkpoint path is defined in 'configs/singleview/texfields/car_demo.yaml'.